Molten Ventures VCT – Endomag

 The VCT launched in 1998 and has been managed by Molten Ventures (formerly Draper Esprit plc) since 2017.

-Founded in 2006, Molten Ventures is a listed company with a market capitalisation of around £300 million (September 2023) and one of the most established venture capital firms in Europe.
-It has a reputation for backing some of Europe’s most innovative growth companies, including technology unicorns Graphcore, Wise and Revolut.
-It has also backed 75 seed venture funds, giving it exposure to over 1,700 companies from which it can source new investments.
+Founded in 2006, Molten Ventures is a listed company with a market capitalisation of around £659 million (August 2025) and one of the most established venture capital firms in Europe.
+It has a reputation for backing some of Europe’s most innovative growth companies, including technology unicorns Wise and Revolut.
+It has also backed 79 seed and early-stage venture funds, giving it exposure to a large pool of companies from which it can source new investments (March 2025).

 Molten Ventures also manages an EIS fund and it is expected that the EIS fund, VCT and plc will co-invest in most qualifying deals.